thephpleague/flysystem/v2/visibility.md

 By default, all the adapters understand a public/private visibility setting.
 This setting is translated to the adapter's own way of interpreting this setting.
-The interpretation is aimed to be as similar in effect across all adapter.
+The interpretation is aimed to be similar in effect across all adapters.
 This can, however, not fit your needs.
 In this case you can implement your own visibility strategy.